-The thyroid gland, located in the front of the neck, just below the “Adam’s apple.”
+The thyroid gland is a butterfly-shaped gland located in the front of the neck, just below the “Adam’s apple.”
 It controls how sensitive your body is to other hormones, regulates the production of proteins, and regulates how your body uses energy.
-These functions seem vague, but the thyroid does so much, it’s hard to sum up in a single blog post.

 Thyroid dysfunction comes in three “flavors:” hypothyroidism, hyperthyroidism, and thyroid cancer.

 Hypothyroidism can simply be thought of as “not enough thyroid,” and can have severe repercussions on many different bodily functions, which can easily cause secondary disabilities.
 For instance, one of the most well-known symptoms of hypothyroidism is obesity, which can cause a whole host of cardiovascular and even orthopedic problems.

 Symptoms of this health condition include:

 - Dry skin

 - Muscle weakness